-Currently training at Sandra Singer Stage School, Scarlett Cecil has spent the last year touring with the Royal Shakespeare Company’s Matilda the Musical in the titular role.
+Currently training at Sandra Singer Stage School, Scarlett Cecil has spent the last year touring with the Royal Shakespeare Company’s Matilda The Musical in the titular role.
 Scarlett enjoyed visiting new places and venues on the tour, and both opening and press nights were just some of her highlights from the run.
 Taking time to speak with us, Scarlett chats about her previous screen work, starting her theatre career and touring with the Royal Shakespeare Company’s Matilda The Musical.

 Have you always had an interest in theatre and which shows have you seen?

 When I was younger, I was more interested in filming, but when I went to watch the Royal Shakespeare Company’s Matilda The Musical in the West End; my dream was to be in it.

 When did your theatre career begin?

 My theatre career began when I was age four, when I started training at Singer Stage School and started doing showcases every year with the school.
 This led to me getting a part in Gypsy Musical and then the Royal Shakespeare Company’s Matilda The Musical.